OSPanel/php-windows-builder/README.md

-# PHP and Extensions Pack Build Repository for OSPanel
+# PHP and Extensions Pack Build Repository

 This repository provides automated builds of **PHP** and a **PHP Extensions Pack** for the **OSPanel** project.